Morales1408/Massive-data-management/Executive report - Covid 2019 (México).md

 Nonetheless, our research continued and we found the data source we used for the project taken from [CDMX data](https://datos.gob.mx/busca/dataset/informacion-referente-a-casos-covid-19-en-mexico) which also stores national information, which fulfiled our needs.

+From this point, here is what we originaly planed for the pipeline:
+* Data Source
+   * Database taken from [Datos Abiertos](https://datos.gob.mx/busca/dataset/informacion-referente-a-casos-covid-19-en-mexico) due to its completeness and easy access
+* Data acquisition
+   * Bash in Apache Airflow: To schedule and monitor in a workflow the acquisition of the data every 24 hpurs.
+* Data storage
+   * MongoDB Atlas:
+* Data analysis and visualization
+   * Jupyter Notebook: It is an IDE provided by Anaconda which provides powerful and well known options to visualize data such as the Matplotlib library, as well as Numpy, Seaborn, and Pandas to create the DataFrames in the analysis.
+   * Tableau: On the other hand, this softwareis well known for the easy data visualization by simplifying raw data in a very easy to understand format.

 Once we accessed to the data, we started with a script in Bash from Linux, to later connect it with Apache Airflow in order to update the information every 24 hours.
 Whit this, though, the more we advanced with the script on Bash, the more difficult was Airflow due to some problems when using the operators needed and the way we should have used the parameters.
 That is why we decided to keep our csv files obtained directly from the script of Bash, instead pf using the Airflow technology.
 From here, it is important to mention that the information taken was from July 16 to July 27 of this year, the time we declared on the script to store the data, and with the main purpose of having enough data to use it on the prediction.